tristanpenman/simple-clipboard/README.md

 ## Installation

-Assuming that libclipboard has been installed, you will be able to install the gem:
+Assuming that libclipboard has been installed at the system level, you would normally be able to install the gem like so:

     gem install simple_clipboard-0.0.1.gem

+However if you followed the instructions above, you will need to include cflags and ldflags to tell the compiler where to find it:

+    gem install simple_clipboard-0.0.1.gem -- \
+        --with-cflags="-I<path-to-install>/include" \
+        --with-ldflags="-L<path-to-install>/lib"

+Just replace `<path-to-install>` with the absolute path to `libclipboard/build/usr`.
+For example, on my machine the command looks like:

+    gem install simple_clipboard-0.0.1.gem -- \
+        --with-cflags="-I/Users/Tristan/Code/libclipboard/build/usr/include" \
+        --with-ldflags="-L/Users/Tristan/Code/libclipboard/build/usr/lib"

 ## Usage